 Discovery Days is a museum camp that explores history and culture through art.
-Children start every program examining historical artifacts and photos from the Museum.
-Then they create using a wide range of media.
+A series of 12 history-based creative experiences each offered twice throughout the summer, kids start in the Museum and move outside for exploration!
 Sessions are appropriate for kids ages 5-12.

 Questions about the programs?
 Call Education Director Ann DuCharme, 508-627-4441 x118.

 Tuesdays, Wednesdays, and Thursdays 10am-12pm at the Museum: 59 School Street, Edgartown

 July classes repeat in August.

 Reservations required for all sessions.
 Space is limited.

 Old Vineyard postcards are works of art and glimpses into history.
 They’re also building material!
 How much weight can a tower support?
 How high can it go?

 July 5/August 2 - Heath Hen Paper Sculptures